Limits on Retaking the GMAT

 GMAT Retake Policies

-According to GMAC's policies on the GMAT, students may only take the GMAT five times within any one-year period.
-This policy does not refer to calendar years, but consecutive twelve-month periods (for example, if a student has taken the GMAT five times between March 1 and December 1 in the same calendar year, he or she must wait until March 1 of the following year to take the GMAT again).
-This policy is automatically enforced with online registration; the system will not allow students to register for more than the maximum number of test administrations within the given period.
-Test-takers registering by mail or phone can assume that the policy limiting retakes will be followed.
+According to GMAC's policies, students may only take the GMAT five times within any one-year period.
+This policy does not refer to calendar years, but to consecutive 12-month periods.
+(For example, if a student has taken the GMAT five times between March 1 and December 1 in the same calendar year, he or she must wait until March 1 of the following year to take the GMAT again.)
+This policy is automatically enforced with online registration; the system will not allow students to register for more than the maximum number of GMAT exams within the given period.
+Test-takers registering by mail or phone should assume the policy limiting retakes will be followed.
 Students are also not allowed to take the GMAT less than 16 calendar days after their most recent test attempt.
-Students who receive a perfect score of 800 are not permitted to take the test again for five years.
+Test-takers who achieve a perfect score of 805 are not permitted to take the exam again for five years.

 Comparison with Retake Policies for Other Graduate-Level Tests

 GMAT retake policies compare favorably to those that apply to other graduate-level standardized tests such as the Graduate Record Examination (GRE), Law School Admission Test (LSAT), and Test of English as a Foreign Language (TOEFL).
 The computer-delivered GRE may be taken five times within any period of 365 consecutive days, with a mandatory 21-day waiting period between test attempts.
-The paper GRE may be taken as often as it is offered (three times per year: October, November, and February).
-The paper GRE is not available in the United States, and the 21-day waiting period between retakes applies.
 Students taking the LSAT are permitted only three test attempts in any two-year period, although exceptions are sometimes granted for extenuating circumstances.
 There are no limits on the number of times students may take the TOEFL, but there is a waiting period of 12 days between test attempts.

 Retaking the GMAT to Meet Minimum Admission Standards